 You May Also Enjoy 15 Simple but Not Scary Halloween Crafts for Toddlers

-Have you any more simple Halloween crafts to share?
+Have your say!
+Did you try out any of these Halloween crafts with your child?
+Tell us how you got on.
 Leave a comment below and let us know – we’d love to hear from you!